Organizational Questions of the Russian Social Democracy: Analysis

 Charles F. Elliott in the Midwest Journal of Political Science commented that the writing, typical of Luxemburg's work, shows an "obsessive distrust of organization and bureaucracy as inherently conservative".
-Elliott believed that Luxemburg was proven wrong by Lenin's tactical flexibility, which she lacked, and the Bolshevik's focus on building a mass movement around the revolutionary leadership.
+Elliott believed that Luxemburg was proven wrong by Lenin's tactical flexibility, which he claims "she lacked", and the Bolshevik's "focus on building a mass movement around the revolutionary leadership".

-Robin D. G. Kelley found that Luxemburg was "both a champion and an unsparing critic of Russia's revolutionary leadership": she was closer to Lenin than the leadership of the SPD on many matters and although she gave criticism to the Bolsheviks, she "never broke ranks" with them.
-She wanted revolution in Russia to succeed; however, she believed that it would become "deformed" unless revolution also took place in Germany and spread throughout Europe.
+Robin D. G. Kelley found that Luxemburg was "both a champion and an unsparing critic of Russia's revolutionary leadership": she was closer to Lenin than the leadership of the SPD on many matters and although she gave criticism to the Bolsheviks, she "never broke ranks" with them."
+She wanted revolution in Russia to succeed"; however, she believed that it would become "deformed" unless revolution also took place in Germany and spread throughout Europe.

 Bertram Wolfe wrote that though her tone is "remarkably gentle", Luxemburg was "offended in her whole being" by Lenin's support for democratic centralism and opposition to spontaneity.
 However, his interpretation was met with criticism by Sheila Delany in The Massachusetts Review; she criticized Wolfe's publication of the pamphlet as Leninism or Marxism? on the grounds that Luxemburg would not "formulate the question so mechanically".